 Coordinate a Child Advocates Toy Drive at work, among friends and family, at your child’s school, or at your church, synagogue or mosque.
 We will send you the names and ages of children – you tell us how many – on adhesive labels that can be distributed to your donors.
 We suggest a minimum of 10 children.
-When you’re done, deliver the toys to us or we’ll pick them up.
+When you’re done, deliver the toys to us or for larger loads, we can arrange to pick them up.

-Volunteer at our Toy Drive headquarters (location to be determined) to help sort and bag toys during the weeks preceding Delivery Day.
+Volunteer at our Toy Drive headquarters (TBD) tohelp sort and bag toys during the weeks preceding Delivery Day.